-Cartels Comparative Guide - Anti-trust/Competition Law - Turkey
+Cartels Comparative Guide

 - the duration of the cartel;

-- the names of the undertakings that are party to the cartel; and
+- the names of the undertakings that are party to the cartel and of cartel facilitators; and

-- specific dates, locations and participants of cartel meetings;
+- the specific dates, locations and participants of cartel meetings.

-- The applicant must not conceal or destroy information or evidence relating to the alleged cartel;
+- The applicant must not conceal or destroy information or evidence relating to the alleged cartel.

-- The applicant must end its involvement in the alleged cartel, except where otherwise requested by the assigned unit on the grounds that investigating the cartel would become complicated;
+- The applicant must end its involvement in the alleged cartel, except where otherwise requested by the assigned unit on the grounds that investigating the cartel would become complicated.

-- The applicant must keep the application confidential until the end of the investigation, unless otherwise requested by the assigned unit; and
+- The applicant must keep the application confidential until the end of the investigation, unless otherwise requested by the assigned unit.

-- The applicant must maintain active cooperation until the board has taken its final decision after the investigation is completed.
+- The applicant must maintain active cooperation until the Competition Board has taken its final decision after the investigation is completed.

+- If deemed necessary, the applicant must ask its current managers and employees for written and/or oral information.
+If its former managers' and employees' written and/or oral information is deemed necessary, the applicant must take utmost care to accomplish this.

-If an applicant does not qualify for full immunity, a fine reduction may still be available for applications filed before the investigation report is served.
+If an applicant does not qualify for full immunity, a fine reduction may still be available for applications filed during preliminary investigation or during a fully fledged investigation within three months of formal service of the investigation notice and before the investigation report is served.
 Accordingly:

-- the second leniency applicant will be eligible for a reduction of 33% to 50%;
+- the first leniency applicant will be eligible for a reduction of 25% to 50%;

-- the third leniency applicant will be eligible for a reduction of 25% to 33%; and
+- the second leniency applicant will be eligible for a reduction of 20% to 40%; and

 5.2 What are the benefits of applying for leniency, both for the first mover and for subsequent applicants?